-Why then, do many recruiting ads and agencies emphasise qualifications and experience, when businesses are interested in a candidate’s capability and their ‘cultural fit’ with the organisation?
+Why do many recruiting ads and agencies emphasise qualifications and experience, when businesses are interested in a candidate’s capability and their ‘cultural fit’ with the company values?
 We believe that this is because it takes more time and conscious effort to determine these attributes, and that is at odds with the world that insists solutions must be fast and simple.

 Recruiting is one of the most important tasks any organisation routinely engages in.
 I doubt many employers would argue that who a business invites into their organisation has a massive impact on their culture and productivity.

 When we say ‘values and culture’, we mean those values and behaviours that best describe how a company interacts with their stakeholders, both internal (employees and partners) and external (customers, suppliers and the community in which it operates).
 A company’s culture is often implied and tends to evolve over time.

 The problem with a focus on recruiting for qualifications and experience is that this approach is transactional.
 It might be efficient, but there are fundamental problems with the effectiveness of this strategy.
 The evidence for this is overwhelming.
 Almost all businesses can attest to having recruited experienced and ‘suitably’ qualified individuals, only to have them exit a short time later because they didn’t fit the company culture.